eoscafe/eos-airdrops/README.md

 # EOS Airdrops
-List of all EOS Airdrop Symbols and Accounts
+List of all EOS Airdrop Symbols and Accounts on Mainnet

 EOSDAC - eosdactokens
 ADD - eosadddddddd